40 Best Help Desk Solutions in 2026: Features, Pricing, Pros & Cons

 My take on Freshdesk:

-8. Zoho Desk: Best for small to mid-sized teams using Zoho
+8. Zoho Desk: Best for teams deeply integrated into the Zoho ecosystem

 Part of the Zoho ecosystem, Zoho Desk is a cloud-based help desk.
 It connects easily with tools like Zoho CRM, Zoho Books, and Zoho Projects, allowing support agents to check sales status or invoice details without leaving the support dashboard.